Transition Math 3rd* Edition

 A special emphasis will be placed on how to think in approaching a word problem.

-Each of the 10 weeks will be spent looking at a major type of appliaction in algebra, and the skills which are required to support working the application problems.
-Topics include percents (tax, increase, profit), variation, ratios and proportions, rate and distance, total value, and linear modeling.
+Each of the 10 weeks will be spent looking at a major type of application in algebra, and the skills which are required to support working the application problems.
+Topics include percentages (tax, increase, profit), variation, ratios and proportions, rate and distance, total value, and linear modeling.

 Intro to Algebra II